arv100kri/Cognitive-Services/Content/en-us/KES/interpretMethod.md

 `http://<host>/interpret?query=papers by jaime&complete=1&count=2`

 The response contains the top two ("count=2") most likely interpretations that complete the partial query "papers by jaime": "papers by jaime teevan" and "papers by jaime green".
-The service generated query completions instead of considering only exact match for the author "jaime" because the request specified "complete=1".
+The service generated query completions instead of considering only exact matches for the author "jaime" because the request specified "complete=1".
 Note that the canonical value "j l green" matched via the synonym "jamie green", as indicated in the parse.

 ```json